 All purchased loans, including loans transferred in a business combination, acquired on or after January 1, 2009, are initially recorded at fair value, which includes consideration of expected future losses, as of the date of the acquisition.
 We account for purchased loans using the guidance for accounting for purchased credit-impaired loans and debt securities, which is based upon expected cash flows, if the purchased loans have a discount attributable, at least in part, to credit deterioration and they are not specifically scoped out of the guidance.
-We refer to these purchased loans that are subsequently accounted for based on expected cash flows to be collected in accordance with Accounting Standard Codification ("ASC") 310-30, Loans and Debt Securities Acquired with Deteriorated Credit Quality (formerly known as "Statement of Position 03-3, Accounting for Certain Loans or Debt Securities Acquired in a Transfer," commonly referred to as "SOP 03-3") as "Acquired Loans" or "PCI loans."
-Other purchased loans that don't meet our criteria described above are accounted for based on contractual cash flows.
+We refer to these purchased loans that are subsequently accounted for based on expected cash flows to be collected in accordance with Accounting Standard Codification ("ASC") 310-30, Loans and Debt Securities Acquired in a Transfer," commonly referred to as "SOP 03-3") as "Acquired Loans" or "PCI loans."
+Other purchased loans that on't meet our criteria described above are accounted for based on contractual cash flows.